ozankasikci/vim-man/README.md

-# Fantasia
+# VimMan

 Learn how to use Vim in its natural environment, the Terminal!
 ## About

-Fantasia is terminal program that's a semi editor and a semi game.
-The purpose of Fantasia is to teach people how to use vim and have fun at the same time!
+VimMan is terminal program that's a semi editor and a semi game.
+The purpose of VimMan is to teach people how to use vim and have fun at the same time!

 ## Demo
 ### Level - 1 - Basic movement in Normal Mode